 Service Dog Trainer: Job Description, Duties and Requirements

-Service Dog Trainers teach dogs to assist the disabled in everyday functions they otherwise may not be able to perform.
-While not mandatory, apprenticeships and college coursework in animal behavior, biology and psychology can provide relevant preparation and experience for aspiring trainers.
-People who enjoy working with animals and are passionate about improving the quality of life for the disabled may consider a career as service dog trainer.
+Service dog trainers teach dogs to assist the disabled in everyday functions they otherwise may not be able to perform.
+College coursework at community or vocational schools, in addition to apprenticeships, can help individuals prepare for work in this field.
+People who enjoy working with animals and are passionate about improving the quality of life for the disabled may consider a career as a service dog trainer.

 Service dog trainers teach guide dogs, hearing dogs and therapy dogs to assist people with disabilities.
 Apprentice trainers typically work at service dog training schools under the supervision of experienced instructors and, with experience, may go on to instruct other trainers.
 This is a physically demanding position, which requires trainers to walk and control dogs of various sizes and breeds.
 Trainers are matched with puppies and work with their partner dogs through the entire training process.